What property owners should know about their construction project

 Hire a Structural Engineer

-Once the architectural plans are ready—or if you don't need an architect—then you can have a structural engineer prepare the engineering plans.
+Once the architectural plans are ready or if you don't need an architect, you can hire a structural engineer to prepare the engineering plans.

 Appreciate the Design Process

-You’ll be eager to have your design finished so that you can move along toward construction.
-However, keep in mind that design is a process.
-It's in your best interest to give your architect and engineer plenty of time to design so that they can do a good job and fully consider every detail.
-Be sure to not rush the process.
+While you might be eager to have your design completed quickly, it's important to remember that design is a process.
+It's best to give your architect and engineer enough time to design, so they can consider every detail and do a good job.
+Avoid rushing the process.

-Otherwise, the architect and engineer will coordinate the process and let you know if there's anything you need to know or decide on.
+You don't need to manage the design process, but you can ask questions, make requests, and involve yourself in details that interest you.
+Projects usually turn out better with contributions from the property owner.
+The architect and engineer will coordinate the process and let you know if there's anything you need to decide on.

 Plan a Review with You

-At that time, take a look at the submission and make sure everything is aligned with what you want.
-You might have some new ideas or revision requests.
-Let the designers know.
-This is the best time to incorporate any changes and tailor the design exactly to fit your desire.
+The architect and engineer will let you know when they finish the design by sending you the plan set and requesting payment.
+Take a look at the submission and make sure it aligns with what you want.
+If you have any new ideas or revision requests, let the designers know.
+This is the best time to incorporate changes and tailor the design to fit your desires.

 Plan a Review with the City